lob/address-elements/README.md

 ## React Usage

+We have a React component library!
+Check out [@lob/react-address-autocomplete](https://www.npmjs.com/package/@lob/react-address-autocomplete) for a smoother developer experience.

 Address Elements assumes an address form already exists on your web page when it starts up.
 This is usually not the case for most React apps, so you will need to load the script after your address form is done rendering/mounting.

 **Using Life Cycle methods**